bboozzoo/mconnect/README.md

 - libnotify-devel
 - at-spi2-core-devel (and at-spi2-atk)

-or see `mconnect.spec` in source tree.
+or see `extra/travis-build` in the source tree for example installation commands.
 Once build deps are in place, run:

     autoreconf -if
     ./configure --prefix=<your favorite prefix>
     make
     make install
     # or make DESTDIR=<somedir> install if you want to inspect what
     # gets installed

 # Configuration

+**NOTE**: manual configuration file is no longer needed

 A sample configuration file is provided in source tree, see `mconnect.conf`.
 It will get installed to `${datadir}/mconnect/`